tercasaskova311/ml-project-intro/README.md

+this is just a template for how we can write read me...

 # ML Image Recognition Project

 This project aims to develop a neural network model for image recognition.
 The project includes scripts for feature extraction, similarity search, and submission creation.